 The characterisation is well done and Fran is an engaging protagonist.
 Initially wary of Leo who, prickly and reserved, is not initially sympathetic but as Fran trundles around the gardens and grounds pushing Leo in his wheelchair there is a gradual thawing and the developing friendship is believable and quite touching.
 The story also depicts class distinctions and the different lives of the children involved and how the looming threat of war will make a difference to them all.

 The conclusion provides a link to our present world and a theme that may console and encourage discussion.
 In the final pages, Emma Carroll provides helpful historical notes giving the background to the events in Europe taking place at that time and mentioned in the story.
-As with all books published by Barrington Stoke this is produced in a dyslexia-friendly font specially created to make reading easier and an accessible layout and heavier paper with a gentle tint help reduce visual stress.
+As with all books published by Barrington Stoke, The Ghost Garden is produced in a dyslexia-friendly font specially created to make reading easier and an accessible layout and heavier paper with a gentle tint help reduce visual stress.
 Careful editing ensures that this story can be enjoyed by children with a reading age of 8+.
 Other titles for this age group include Swan Song by Gill Lewis and World Burn Down by Steve Cole.